Yashi Srivastava

 It is the rider who chooses to set an alarm at night, and the elephant that decides to sleep in and forgo exercise in the morning.
 The rider knows about the benefits of meditation and sets goals to meditate regularly, while the elephant compels us to do anything but sit down to meditate.
 These ongoing battles between the elephant and the rider are the reason why we seem to be in conflict with our own selves, leading to consternation.

-1. Awareness: The first step towards any change we want to create in our life is awareness.
-An important first step toward change is to achieve an awareness of the tension between our rider and our elephant and an awareness of what truly drives and motivates us.
+The first step towards any change we want to create in our life is awareness.
+In the Path to Peace framework, we need to start by becoming aware of the tension between our rider and our elephant and learning what truly drives and motivates us.

 Let’s take the example of wanting to get up early and exercise.
 Repeatedly snoozing an alarm we set at night is an indication that our rider and our elephant want different things.
 Perhaps the rider values health while the elephant values comfort.
 If you are stuck in a situation like this, ask yourself: have there been times when you were able to exercise on a regular basis?
 What made it possible?